Student Accessibility Services: FAQs for Faculty

 1. How are accommodations determined?

-Documentation is required for a student to receive accommodations, as established by the Educational Testing Services (ETS) and the Association on Higher Education and Disability (AHEAD).
+Documentation and/or established history of disability is required for a student to receive accommodations, as established by the Educational Testing Services (ETS) and the Association on Higher Education and Disability (AHEAD).

 Testing must be done by a qualified, licensed, independent practitioner.
 Depending on the disability, this may be a physician, psychologist, or learning disability specialist.
 A listing of local practitioners can be provided upon request.